viet34tqc/notebook/interview.md

 `for-in`:

-- iterate over enumerable properties of an object. enumerable properties are the "key" of the property the Object or "index" of the Array.
+- iterate over enumerable properties of an object. enumerable properties are the "key" of the Object or "index" of the Array.
 If the propery is defined with the `enumerable` false, it is not interated

 ```javascript